 If a tire goes flat while driving, grasp the steering wheel firmly, and brake gradually to reduce speed.
 Then, stop in a safe place.
 Replace the flat tire with a compact spare tire.
-Go to a dealer as soon as possible to have the full size tire repaired or replaced.
+Go to a dealer as soon as possible to have the full-size tire repaired or replaced.

-- 1. Park the vehicle on firm, level, and non-slippery ground.

-- 2. Put the shift lever in P.

-- 3. Set the parking brake.

-4. Turn on the hazard warning lights and turn the ignition switch to LOCK 0.
+- 1. Park the vehicle on firm, level, and non-slippery and apply the parking brake. - 2.
+Move the shift lever to P. - 3.
+Turn on the hazard warning lights and turn the ignition switch to LOCK [0].

-Changing a Flat Tire
+○ Changing a Flat Tire